 Avocado hair mask for 4c hair

 Ever since I started this blog and my big chop a few months ago, I have been taking my natural hair journey very seriously.
 And I mean so seriously that I’m willing to try out a ton of DIY hair mask recipes to help my 4c hair flourish.

 And my newest discovery are avocado hair masks!

 This homemade hair mask is a vitamin-rich treatment that can be used on any hair type.
-It’s very easy to make at home and I’ve been seeing great results on my own hair every since including it into my 4c hair care routine, usually after I use shampoo on my natural hair.
+It’s very easy to make at home and I’ve been seeing great results on my own hair ever since including it into my 4c hair care routine, usually after I use shampoo on my natural hair.

 This is why I’m excited to share the benefits of an avocado hair mask for 4c hair.